dome9/dome9_tools/dome9_s3_logger/README.md

 # S3 Logger

-This tool will poll messages from SQS on a schedule user-defined and write the logs elegantly to S3.
+This tool will create an SNS Topic and SQS Queue, poll messages from SQS, and then write the logs elegantly to S3 every minute.
+The deployment method leverages CloudFormation and customizable using the available parameters.
+It is recommended to deploy two stacks to segregate Dome9 Audit Trail and Compliance Results into separate folders.

 ## Getting Started